 - About Us

-HDWD is committed to delivering the best-quality drinking water and sewer service at the lowest possible cost.
-We remain vigilant in meeting the challenges of new regulations, water protection, conservation, community outreach, and education while continuing to serve the needs of the community.
-HDWD is committed to protecting our groundwater through responsible recharge through a partnership with Mojave Water Agency.
-HDWD purchases water from Mojave Water Agency and imports the water through the Morongo Basin Pipeline to deliver State Water Project water to replenish the Warren Basin, our primary source of drinking water.
+We are committed to delivering the best-quality drinking water and sewer service at the lowest possible cost.
+We remain vigilant in meeting the challenges of new regulations, water protection, groundwater management, water conservation, community outreach, and education while continuing to serve the needs of the community.